 Disability Income Plan - Short-term and long-term disability benefits are provided to Station employees through the Disability Income Plan of North Carolina, part of the state's Pension and Other Employee Benefit Trust Funds.
 Short-term benefits are paid by the Station up to the first six months of benefits and reimbursed by DIPNC for any additional short-term benefits.
-As discussed in Note 8, long-term disability benefits are payable as other postemployment benefits from DIPNC after the conclusion of the short-term disability period or after salary continuation payments cease, whichever is later, for as long as an employee is disabled.
+Long-term disability benefits are payable as other postemployment benefits from DIPNC after the conclusion of the short-term disability period or after salary continuation payments cease, whichever is later, for as long as an employee is disabled.